ideaspaper/restclient/README.md

 View and manage request history.
 History stores the exact request that was sent, including all headers (such as cookies from the session), so `replay` reproduces the original request exactly.

+When no index is provided to `show` or `replay`, an interactive fuzzy-search selector is displayed.

 ```bash
 restclient history <subcommand> [args]
 ```